For the latest stable version, please use Spring Framework 6.2.0! |

 }

-class TestItemStoredProcedure(dataSource: DataSource) : StoredProcedure() {
+class TestItemStoredProcedure(dataSource: DataSource) : StoredProcedure(dataSource, "get_item") {

 init {

-val struct = cs.getObject(colIndx) as STRUCT
+val struct = cs.getObject(colIndx) as Struct

-val attr = struct.getAttributes()
+val attr = struct.attributes

 })